Sleep (Part 1): NOT a Dispensable Commodity

 Additionally, according to recent studies, negative consequences of partial sleep deprivation occur almost immediately.
 A bit like interest on a credit card.
 Sleep debt doesn’t remain constant.
 It builds compound interest over time with the negative effects exponentially increasing!

-A Change in Perspective?
+Is it Time For Change in Perspective?

 - How highly do you prioritise sleep?

 - How many hours of quality sleep do you average per night?

 - Have you ever consciously noticed your sleep habits and routines?